aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-pdf/_index.md

 ---
 title: "Convert Excel Range to PDF with Aspose.Cells Cloud API"
 second_title: "Document"
-ArticleTitle: "How to Convert Local Spreadsheet Range Data to a PDF File: Step-by-Step Guide"
+ArticleTitle: "How to Convert Local Spreadsheet Range Data to a PDF File: Step‑By‑Step Guide"
 linktitle: "Convert Range to PDF"
 type: docs
 url: /convert-range-to-pdf/